Orthodox Church of the Czech Lands and Slovakia: Survival and revival

+Saint Nicholas Church, one of the largest churches of the city.

 After the creation of Czechoslovakia in 1918, legal restraints to Eastern Orthodoxy were removed.
 In the new state, Eastern Orthodox communities were mainly located in the eastern parts of the country, including Carpatho-Rus' that was incorporated into Czechoslovakia in 1919.
-In that region, the city of Mukachevo was located with its traditions going back to the old Eastern Orthodox Eparchy of Mukachevo, that existed before the Union of Uzhgorod.
+In that region, the city of Mukachevo was located with its traditions going back to the old Eastern Orthodox Eparchy of Mukachevo, that existed before the Union of Uzhhorod.
 In the spirit of Eastern Orthodox revival, many people in the region left the Uniate (Greek Catholic) Church.
-Since there were no Eastern Orthodox bishops in Czechoslovakia, local leaders looked to the Serbian Orthodox Church because Serbs were historically and ethnically close to the Czechs, Slovaks and Rusins.
+Since there were no Eastern Orthodox bishops in Czechoslovakia, local leaders looked to the Serbian Orthodox Church because the Serbs were historically and ethnically close to the Czechs, Slovaks and Rusins.
 That view was also supported by state authorities of Czechoslovakia (1920).
-In order to regulate the ecclesiastical order, Bishop Dositej Vasić of Niš (Serbia) arrived in Prague and met with leaders of Eastern Orthodox community, receiving them into full communion (1921).
+In order to regulate the ecclesiastical order, Bishop Dositej Vasić of Niš (Serbia) arrived in Prague and met with leaders of the Eastern Orthodox community, receiving them into full communion (1921).

-Among those seeking to restore ties with Eastern Orthodox Church was a Catholic priest Matěj Pavlík, who had been interested in Eastern Orthodoxy for years.
-The Serbian Orthodox Church thus consented to receive him in full communion and he became Archimandrite with the name Gorazd, in honor of Saint Gorazd of Moravia, disciple and successor of Saint Methodius, Archbishop of Moravia.
+Among those seeking to restore ties with the Eastern Orthodox Church was Catholic priest Matěj Pavlík, who had been interested in Eastern Orthodoxy for years.
+The Serbian Orthodox Church thus consented to receive him in full communion and he became archimandrite with the name Gorazd, in honor of Saint Gorazd of Moravia, disciple and successor of Saint Methodius, Archbishop of Moravia.
 On September 25, 1921, Archimandrite Gorazd was consecrated Bishop of Moravia and Silesia at the Cathedral of the Holy Archangel Michael in Belgrade, Yugoslavia, by Serbian Patriarch Dimitrije.
 Bishop Gorazd received jurisdiction over Czech Lands.

 As the Orthodox leader in the new nation of Czechoslovakia, Bishop Gorazd laid the foundations of the Orthodox Church throughout Bohemia, Moravia, and also into Slovakia.
 In Bohemia, he oversaw the building of eleven churches and two chapels.
 He also published the essential books for the conduct of church services that were translated into Czech.
 He provided aid to those in Slovakia and Carpatho-Rus', which then was part of Czechoslovakia, and who wanted to return to Eastern Orthodox Faith from the Unia, Union with Rome.
 Thus, in the inter-war period, Bishop Gorazd built the small Czech church that during World War II would show how firmly it was connected to the Czech nation.